google/WebFundamentals/src/site/the-essentials/optimizing-performance/optimizing-content-efficiency/index.markdown

   updated_on: 2014-01-05
   order: 1
 collection: performance
+key-takeaways:
+  eliminate-downloads:
+    - Inventory all your own and third party assets on your pages
+    - Measure the performance of each asset: its value and its technical performance
+    - Determine if the resources are providing sufficient value
+  compression-101:
+    - Compression is the process of removing redundant and unnecessary data
+    - Eliminating unnecessary data always yields the best results
+    - There are many different compression techniques and algorithms
+    - You will need a variety of techniques to achieve the best compression
+  minification:
+    - Content-specific optimizations can significantly reduce the size of delivered resources.
+    - Content-specific optimizations apply to every content-type: text, images, video, etc.
+    - Content-specific optimizations are best applied as part of your build/release cycle.
+  text-compression:
+    - GZIP performs best on text-based assets: CSS, JavaScript, HTML.
+    - All modern browsers support GZIP compression and will automatically request it.
+    - Your server needs to configured to enable GZIP compression.
+    - Some CDNs require special care to ensure that GZIP is enabled.
+  image-compression-101:
+    - An image is a grid of pixels
+    - Each pixel encodes color and transparency information (RGB/RGBA)
+    - Image compressors use variety of techniques to reduce the number of required bits per pixel to reduce file size of the image
+  lossless-vs-lossy:
+    - Lossless compression reconstructs an exact replica of the input file
+    - Lossy compression reconstructs an approximation of the input file
+    - Unlike most other data types, images are great candidates for lossy compression
+    - There is no single best "quality" setting for all images: each combination of particular compressor and image contents produces a unique output
+  select-right-image:
+    - There is no single best image format for every use case
+    - New image formats (WebP / JPEG XR) provide improved functionality and compression but are not (yet) universally supported by all browsers
+    - Selecting the "right" image format for a particular asset requires understanding of the required features (e.g. transparency) and capabilities of the various formats (e.g. lossy support)
+  optimize-hidpi-images:
+    - High resolution screens have multiple device pixels per CSS pixel
+    - High resolution images require significantly higher number of pixels and bytes
+    - Image optimization techniques are the same regardless of resolution
+  delivering-scaled-images:
+    - Delivering scaled assets is one of the simplest and most effective optimizations
+    - Reduce the number of unnecessary pixels by scaling your images to their display size
+    - Pay close attention to large assets as they result in high overhead
+  replace-raster-with-vector:
+    - Vector formats are ideally suited for high-resolution screens
+    - Audit your image assets and replace them with vector formats where possible
+  validate-etags:
+    - Validation token is communicated by the server via the ETag HTTP header
+    - Validation token enables efficient resource update checks: no data transfer if the resource has not changed.
+  cache-contel:
+    - Each resource can define its caching policy via Cache-Control HTTP header
+    - Cache-Control directives control who can cache the resource, under which conditions, and for how long
+  invalidate-cache:
+    - Locally cached resources are used until the resource "expires"
+    - Embedding a file content fingerprint in the URL enables us to force the client to update to a new version of the resource
+    - Each application needs to define its own cache hierarchy for optimal performance

 ---

 {% wrap content%}

 Our web applications continue to grow in their scope, ambition, and functionality - that's a good thing.
 However, the relentless march towards a